-Josh Hawley Is Making A Play For Donald Trump’s Followers, Columnist Says
+Josh Hawley Is Making A Play For Donald Trump's Followers, Columnist Says

 "This guy is burning, aching, hurting to be president," the columnist wrote.

-Tomasky highlighted Hawley’s time as Missouri Attorney General and his subsequent exploratory committee for a Senate run.
-In particular, the writer noted that Hawley’s time as attorney general included investigations into Facebook, Google, the Catholic Church, and opioid manufacturers.
+Tomasky highlighted Hawley's time as Missouri's attorney general and his subsequent exploratory committee for a Senate run.
+In particular, the writer noted that Hawley's time as attorney general included investigations into Facebook, Google, the Catholic Church, and opioid manufacturers.

-“All worthy targets—but notice that all are quite newsworthy from the perspective of the young comer who fancies himself a Quixote-cum-savior-of-the-right.”

 "Keep an eye on this guy.
 He's Trump without the stupidity or incompetence or personal obnoxiousness or open racism.
 He may be the most dangerous Republican in America."